MaDTiA/UPTIMEBOT/README.md

 This project is licensed under the **MIT License**, allowing free use, modification, and distribution while giving credit to the original author.

----

-This should be formatted for direct copying into your GitHub repository without issues!
-Just make sure to replace `YOUR_GITHUB_USERNAME` and `YOUR_REPO` with your actual information.